WebAssembly/spec/md-proto/WebAssembly.md

 The meaning of the module string and name string are determined by the embedding environment.

-Imports provide access to entities, defined and allocated outside the scope of this specification (though they may be defined by other WebAssembly modules), but which have behavior compatible with their corresponding concepts defined in this spec.
+Imports provide access to constructs, defined and allocated by external entities outside the scope of this specification (though they may be other WebAssembly modules), but which have behavior consistent with their corresponding concepts defined in this spec.

 **Validation:**
  - All global imports must be immutable.